hweidner/check-mk-goodies/autopb/README.md

 The `autopb` script scans the site's configuration for hosts that are not yet created as host objects in WATO, but piggyback data is available for them.
-This is done by parsing the hosts.mk files below etc/check_mk/conf.d/wato, and the piggyback directories under tmp/check_mk/piggyback.
+This is done by parsing the `hosts.mk` files below `etc/check_mk/conf.d/wato`, and the piggyback directories under `tmp/check_mk/piggyback`.
 It then creates a `hosts.mk` file for a special WATO folder named `autopb`, which must be created first.
-The script also removes those hosts if no more piggyback data is available or if it is older than four hours (configurable in the beginning of the script).
+The script also removes those hosts if no more piggyback data is available or if they are older than four hours (configurable in the beginning of the script).

+If new hosts were added, a service discovery `cmk -I` is issued on them.
+Whenever the hosts.mk file changes, the configuration changes are activated with `cmk -R`, which is the recommended way on the Checkmk Raw Edition.

 The automatically created host objects are rather dumb.
 They do not have an IP address nor get their UP/DOWN state checked in any way.
-There are solely there to show up the collected piggyback data.
+There are solely there to display the collected piggyback data.

 While having some shortcomings (see below), this solution makes it more comfortable to use checks with piggyback data.
 It is especially helpful when